ADSteele916/adsteele916.github.io/content/home/experience.md

 company_logo = "ubc-logo-2018-crest-blue282-pms"
 location = "Vancouver, British Columbia" date_start = "2020-01-09"
-date_end = ""
+date_end = "2024-05-31"
 description = """
-  * Maintains **Racket** autograder server used by over 800 students to submit and receive feedback on over 1500 files daily.
+  * Maintained **Racket** autograder server used by over 800 students to submit and receive feedback on over 1500 files daily.
-  * Improves students' engagement by providing personalized feedback using applications developed in **Python** and **Bash**.
+  * Improved students' engagement by providing personalized feedback using applications developed in **Python** and **Bash**.
   * Detected over 200 cases of academic misconduct by designing, implementing, and deploying novel code-similarity algorithm using **Rust**, **Python**, and **TensorFlow**.
-  * Supervises three other teaching assistants who contribute to the course infrastructure and teaching materials."""
+  * Supervised three other teaching assistants who contribute to the course infrastructure and teaching materials."""

 [design]
 columns = "2"